-Blue Cross and Blue Shield of Texas (BCBSTX) collects quality data from our providers to measure and improve the quality of care our members receive.
-Well-Child Visits in the First 30 Months of Life (W30) is just one aspect of care we measure in our quality programs.
+We collect quality data from providers to measure and improve the quality of care our members receive.
+Well-Child Visits in the First 30 Months of Life is just one aspect of care we measure in our quality programs.
 Quality measures evaluate a prior calendar year performance.